top of page

 Saturday Catch-Up: Change Managers Between Roles

-There is such growing pressure out in the market at the moment.
-Our governments are working hard to keep our economies steady, businesses are still dealing with the post-Covid market, and grappling with automation technologies and many of our Change Managers - one skillset that can make a true difference - are looking for work and between roles.
-At the same time our in-house change management teams are being stretched to provide more with less and work harder than ever.
+There's growing pressure in the market right now.
+Our governments are working hard to keep our economies steady, businesses are still dealing with the post-COVID market and grappling with automation technologies.
+Consequently, many of our Change Managers—a skillset that can make a true difference—are looking for work and between roles.
+At the same time, our in-house change management teams are being stretched to provide more with less and work harder than ever.

-1. We first explored this idea in Market Corrections in a Flexible Industry: Fine-Tuning Change Management published on 9 March 2024.
-Since the early 2000s, the market for change management has often found itself in a state of fluctuation, something like a seesaw swinging between demand and supply.
+We first explored this idea in Market Corrections in a Flexible Industry: Fine-Tuning Change Management (9 March 2024).
+Since the early 2000s, the market for change management has often found itself in a state of fluctuation—something like a seesaw swinging between demand and supply.
 Amidst the corrections, one recurring theme has stood out: the variability of rates and opportunities for contract change managers.
 This flexibility speaks volumes about the underlying issues within the industry, highlighting the reasons for occasional market corrections and the need for intentional fine-tuning or disruptive innovation.

-3. In the meantime, time spent in a flatter market can affect our self-belief.
+• Managing Self-Belief: Time spent in a flatter market can affect our self-belief.
 Impostor Syndrome?
-Try Finding your Community was published 14 January 2024.
-In it we examined how experiencing self-doubt in an area where you usually excel, feeling more nervous than usual in performance situations, and self-talk turned nasty are all potential symptoms of Impostor Syndrome, and discuss what can be done about it.
+Try Finding your Community (14 Jan 2024) examined how experiencing self-doubt, feeling nervous in performance situations, and nasty self-talk are all potential symptoms of Impostor Syndrome, and discusses what can be done about it.

-4. A nice reminder for all of us, Moving beyond uncertainty from 19 March 2024 discusses the steps we can take to face prolonged periods in difficult circumstances.
-It encourages us in moving beyond the uncertainty of change, that the secret is not in adding greater control, but rather in opening up and letting go.
+• Embracing Uncertainty: Moving beyond uncertainty (19 March 2024) discusses the steps we can take to face prolonged difficult circumstances.
+It encourages us that the secret to moving beyond the uncertainty of change is not in adding greater control, but rather in opening up and letting go.

 That's the Saturday Catch-up this week: Change Managers Between Roles